BINALAYAN FALLS IN CEBU!

-From the carpark to the falls it’s a twenty-minute walk across flat terrain, or if you have an off-road motorbike you can drive a little further from the official starting point to the first water crossing.
+From the car park to Binalayan Falls it’s a twenty-minute walk across flat terrain, or if you have an off-road motorbike you can drive a little further from the official starting point to the first water crossing.

 The pathway at the beginning of the trail cuts through a dense coconut grove and if your brave enough, it’s possible to climb to the top of a palm tree to grab yourself a coconut.
 Or perhaps it’s probably best to ask your guide to harvest one for you.

 Our guide leading the way to the falls